alertmanager/alert_manager/README.md

 - **v3.0.4**/   2020-08-13
 	- Allow the integration of custom reports
 	- Added direct link (alert_manager_link) to email templates
+ 	- Fixed a bug where the false_positive_resolved status is marked as internal_only

 - **v3.0.3**/   2020-07-09
 	- Fixed an issue, when overwriting a user